How to Use Subtitles to Transform Netflix Binges into Maximum German Learning

 • Involve others.
 Watch with a friend, so each of you can clarify words or sentences that the other missed.

 • Rewatch parts.
-Use the quick rewind function to jump back and review a certain line that troubles you.
+Use the quick rewind function to jump back (usually 10 seconds, depending on your TV or laptop settings) and review a certain line that troubles you.

 • Use German subtitles with English shows first.
 Start with movies and shows spoken in your language.
-Reading German subtitles assists in reading and learning proper grammar and spelling.
+Reading German subtitles helps you in reading and learning proper grammar and spelling.

 • Progress to German audio and subtitles.
 Switch to movies and TV shows with German audio and (English) or your language subtitles.
 This starts to acclimate you to hearing how people speak, while providing a native language reference at the bottom.